walnutown/CodingInTheDeep/KnowledgeBase/root.md

     * provide quick access to key-value pairs
     * is basically an array of buckets, each bucket holds a list of entires
     * we calculate hash code from the key, and get the index to store key-value pairs
-    * if two keys have the same hash code, they're mapped into the same bucket, and chined using linked list.
+    * if two keys have the same hash code, they're mapped into the same bucket, and chained using linked list.
     * when we resize the hashmap, the hash code of each key remains the same, but they're mapped to different index in the array.
 This will take O(n).
     * In Java source code, hash code is int type, so we can have maximum 2^32 different hashcodes.
+    * equal & hashcode
+      * hashcode() in Object.class: return distinct integers for distinct objects.
+(This is typically implemented by converting the internal address of the object into an integer)
+      * When we use our own created class as keys in hashmap, we need to overwrite the hashcode() method in Object.class.
+There're two contracts:
+        * if two objects are equal(), they should have the same hashcode()
+        * if two objets have the same hashcode(), they may be equal() or not equal
+      * To get the hashcode of a primitive data type, we can use its wrapper class's hashcode.eg, Integer.valueOf(10).hashcode()
+      * examples in Java source code.
+      <pre><code>// Integer.class
+        public int hashcode(){
+        return value;
+      }
+      // String.class
+      // Returns a hash code for this string.
+The hash code for a String object is
+      // computed as s[0]*31^(n-1) + s[1]*31^(n-2) + ... + s[n-1] using int arithmetic,
+      // where s[i] is the ith character of the string, n is the length of the string,
+      // and ^ indicates exponentiation

   * BitSet
-    * basically an array of long, if the array size is n, we can represent 64n different integers
+    * basically an array of long, if the array size is n, we can represent 64*n different integers
     * BitSet.set(int), BitSet only supports non negative integers.
     * If the integer set is sparse, BitSet will waste a lot of space.
 An example is an integer set of only one integer 1,000,000,000, this will take 2^30/64 = 16MB space.
 In this case, Set<Integer> is a better choice